Dilbert66/HomeAssistantFiles/README.md

 - added input_text config option in configuration.yaml to allow changing channel from the HA console just by entering the channel number or callsign.

 **openmqtt.py** <br/>
 - same functions as the broadlink module except uses a diy openmqttgateway module.
-I built mine from a very inexpensive Sonoff RF gateway box by adding an IR transmitter to it.
+I built mine from a very inexpensive Sonoff RF bridge by adding an IR transmitter to it.
 - for more info about building one or getting ir codes visit: https://github.com/1technophile/OpenMQTTGateway/wiki/User-guide-IR